Stay Healthy During Flu Season

 Important Note for Children

 Children aged six months through eight years who have never received a flu vaccine may need more than one dose when they first receive it.
 Parents should check with their child's pediatrician first.

 Where to Get a Vaccine with Medical Benefit Coverage

 Most members have full coverage for flu vaccines when given by a participating provider.
 This includes approved flu vaccine clinics, as listed below:

 - Limited services clinic (e.g., CVS MinuteClinic®´)

 - Community health center

-Pharmacy Benefit Coverage
+Where to Get a Vaccine with Pharmacy Benefit Coverage

-- To find a participating provider, including a limited services clinic/retail health clinic (such as a CVS MinuteClinic), go to Blue National Doctor and Hospital Finder
+- Find a participating provider, including a limited services clinic or retail health clinic (such as a CVS MinuteClinic), at Blue National Doctor and Hospital Finder

 - Call Member Service at the number on the front of their ID card